syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    CodedUITestBuilder
    {:.caption}

-6. You can also open the CodedUITestBuilder from existing Coded UI project by right clicking on the CodedUITestMethod1 in CUIT file and clicking the Generate Code For Coded UI Test as shown in the following screenshot.
-You can see the same CodedUITestBuilder in the bottom right corner of the window.
+6. Open the CodedUITestBuilder from the existing coded UI project by right-clicking the CodedUITestMethod in the CUIT file and clicking the Generate Code for coded UI test as shown in the following screenshot.
+You can see the same CodedUITestBuilder in the bottom-right corner of the window.

    ![CodedUITestBuilder with Coded UI project by right clicking](UIAutomation_images/UIAutomation_img4.png)